animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 server again.
 Alternatively, you can use <code>gfsh</code> to redefine the Regions and Indexes manually.</p>

-Unlike `gfsh`, Spring Data for GemFire supports the creation of Regions and Indexes only on the servers from a client.
+Unlike `gfsh`, Spring Data for VMware GemFire supports the creation of Regions and Indexes only on the servers from a client.
 For advanced configuration and use cases, you should use `gfsh` to manage the server-side cluster.</p>